sigasi/sigasi_insights/content/tech/veresta-gitlab-ci.md

 the Free tier, findings are shown in the merge request.
 In Premium, reports are also shown in CI pipelines.

-To present Veresta's findings with Gitlab Code Quality, a small change is needed to `.gitlab-ci.yml`.
+To present Veresta's findings with GitLab Code Quality, a small change is needed to `.gitlab-ci.yml`.

 ```yaml